Dual Induction CLT for High-dimensional m-dependent Data

-To derive this, we use the Lindeberg swapping technique, using a similar approach to the one in \citet{kuchibhotla2020high}.
+To derive this key bound, we use the Lindeberg swapping technique, using the approach of \citetalias{kuchibhotla2020high}.
 Our key contribution in this aspect lies in addressing the added complexity due to the dependence structure.
-For the details, refer to \cref{sec:mu_by_kappa_3N}.
+For details, refer to \cref{sec:mu_by_kappa_3N}.

-In light of \cref{eq:mu_by_kappa}, our objective is to provide an upper bound for the anti-concentration probabilities $\kappa_{[1,j]}(\delta)$.
-When the random variables $X_j$ are independent, $\kappa_{[1,i]}(\delta)$ represents the marginal anti-concentration probability since the condition on $\mathscr{X}_{(i,n]}$ in the definition of $\kappa_{[1,i]}(\delta)$ can be omitted.
-Consequently, an upper bound for $\kappa_{[1,i]}(\delta)$ can be obtained in a straightforward way (see \cref{thm:G_anti_conc}), for any $i \leq n$:

-\citet{kuchibhotla2020high} implicitly employed a dual induction approach using \cref{eq:mu_by_kappa,eq:kappa_by_mu_indep} to establish the Berry--Esseen bound with the desired rate over $n$, i.e., $1/\sqrt{n}$ up to the logarithm.
-However, \cref{eq:kappa_by_mu_indep} falls short when dealing with $1$-dependence, as $X_{[1,i]}$ becomes dependent on $\mathscr{X}_{(i,n]}$ within the definition of $\kappa_{[1,i]}(\delta)$.
-In the case of univariate dependent $X_j$, \citet{chen2004normal} derived a non-inductive upper bound for the conditional anti-concentration probability using a telescoping method (refer to Proposition 3.2 therein).
-Extending this method to high-dimensional cases presents a non-trivial challenge.
-In our work, we adopt a similar intuition, but instead of aiming for a non-inductive bound, we establish an inductive relationship from $\mu_{[1,i]}$ to $\kappa_{[1,i]}(\delta)$; specifically, for $i < n$ and $\delta > \sigma_{\min}$, we show that
+Using \cref{eq:mu_by_kappa}, our next step is to establish an upper bound on the anti-concentration probabilities $\kappa_{[1,i]|\{i+1\}}(\delta)$.
+Under independence, $\kappa_{[1,i]|\{i+1\}}(\delta)$ represents the marginal anti-concentration probability since conditioning on $X_{j+1}$ in the definition of $\kappa_{[1,i]|\{i+1\}}(\delta)$ can be omitted.
+Consequently, an upper bound for $\kappa_{[1,i]|\{i+1\}}(\delta)$ can be obtained in a straightforward way (see \cref{thm:G_anti_conc}); that is, for any $i \in [1,n)$, \citetalias{kuchibhotla2020high} implicitly employed a dual induction approach using \cref{eq:mu_by_kappa,eq:kappa_by_mu_indep} to establish a high-dimensional Berry--Esseen bound with the desired $1/\sqrt{n}$ rate, up to logarithms.
+However, \cref{eq:kappa_by_mu_indep} falls short when dealing with $1$-dependence, as $X_{[1,j]}$ becomes dependent on $X_{i+1}$ in the definition of $\kappa_{[1,i]|\{i+1\}}(\delta)$.
+In the case of univariate dependent $X_i$, \citet{chen2004normal} derived a non-inductive upper bound for the conditional anti-concentration probability using a telescoping method (see Proposition 3.2 therein).
+Extending this method to the high-dimensional case is non-trivial.
+In our work, we adopt a similar intuition, but instead of aiming for a non-inductive bound, we establish an inductive relationship from $\mu$ to $\kappa$; specifically, for $i \in [1,n)$ and $\delta > \sigma_{\min}$, we show in \cref{thm:induction_lemma_AC_N} below that